AmbroooG/polimi-reti-logiche-final-project-2025/README.md

 **Final Grade: 30/30 cum laude**

 This is a VHDL hardware module designed for differential filtering.
-It was developed as the final project for the Reti Logiche (Logic Networks) course at Politecnico di Milano.
+It was developed as the final project for the Reti Logiche course at Politecnico di Milano.

 ## Functionality
 The module reads data from an external memory, applies a filter, and writes the results back.
 It uses a Finite State Machine (FSM) to coordinate all operations synchronously.